procmadatelzobak/eLKA/README.md

 - **Extensible architecture** – Modular backend services and a modern React frontend designed for customization.
 - **Token transparency** – Track estimated universe context size and per-task token consumption to manage Gemini quotas.
 - **Per-project AI model overrides** – Configure extraction, validation, generation, and planning models for each project with automatic fallbacks to the global configuration.
+- **Hard-sync Git controls** – Keep the working tree aligned with the remote default branch through automatic pre-task synchronisation and a dedicated dashboard button.

 ## Quick Start
 1. Clone the repository: `git clone <repo-url> && cd elka-studio`